maelfabien/maelfabien.github.io/_posts/2019-5-6-HyperOpt.md

 # Advantages of Bayesian Hyperparameter Optimization

-Bayesian optimization techniques can be effective in practice even if the underlying function $ f $ being optimized is stochastic, non-convex, or even non-continuous.
+Bayesian optimization techniques can be effective in practice even if the underlying function $$ f $$ being optimized is stochastic, non-convex, or even non-continuous.

+Bayesian optimization is effective, but it will not solve all our tuning problems.
+As the search progresses, the algorithm switches from exploration — trying new hyperparameter values — to exploitation — using hyperparameter values that resulted in the lowest objective function loss.

+If the algorithm finds a local minimum of the objective function, it might concentrate on hyperparameter values around the local minimum rather than trying different values located far away in the domain space.
+Random search does not suffer from this issue because it does not concentrate on any values!

 # Implementation in Python